karam14/general_fuzzer/README.md

 ## Features

 - **Automated Input Generation**: Generates random and mutated inputs to test the target binaries.
-- ** [**WORK IN PROGRESS] Anomalies Detection**: Identifies anomalies that may be a cause for a potential vulerability such as format string and other anomalies.
+- **[WORK IN PROGRESS] Anomalies Detection**: Identifies anomalies that may be a cause for a potential vulnerability such as format string and other anomalies.

-- **Advanced Analysis**: Uses machine learning techniques to refine hypotheses and improve the detection of anomalies.
+- **[WORK IN PROGRESS] Advanced Analysis**: Uses machine learning techniques to refine hypotheses and improve the detection of anomalies.
-- **Format String Vulnerability Testing**: Specifically tests format string specifiers to detect vulnerabilities.
+- **[WORK IN PROGRESS] Format String Vulnerability Testing**: Specifically tests format string specifiers to detect vulnerabilities.
-- **Detailed Reporting**: Provides comprehensive reports on detected vulnerabilities and their characteristics.
+- **[WORK IN PROGRESS] Detailed Reporting**: Provides comprehensive reports on detected vulnerabilities and their characteristics.

 ## Requirements